-Survey of unsafe abortion in selected health facilities in Ethiopia
+Survey of unsafe abortion in selected health facilities in Ethiopia (PDF)

 Mekbib,Tekle-Ab; Hiwot,Yirgu G.; Fantahun,Misganaw

 Publication date: 2007